 Central Iowa is home to some of the fastest growing cities in America.
 With that substantial growth, comes a need for firefighter positions.
 According to the Bureau of Labor Statics, employment of firefighters is projected to grow 7 percent from 2016 to 2026, about as fast as the average for all occupations.
 Career departments, volunteer departments and combination fire departments combine to comprise approximately 700 fire departments throughout the state of Iowa.
 The Fire Science Technology program provides learning opportunities which introduce, develop and reinforce academic and occupational knowledge, skills and attitudes required for job acquisition, retention and advancement.

-At the completion of the plan of study, students with an Associate of Applied Science in Fire Science will be able to:
+At the completion of the plan of study, students with an Associate in Applied Science in Fire Science will be able to:

 - Identify, examine and apply current and emerging concepts and practices in Fire and Emergency Services